 Social-Democracy - For Freedom 'And' Equality!

 Social democracy is basically a kind of compromise between capitalism and democratic socialism.
 While socialism proposes that all industries come under state or cooperative ownership and control, social democracy instead proposes the nationalising of only certain essential services while still allowing private enterprise for the rest.
 The rationale is that certain services do not operate in the interests of the public good in a for-profit environment and inevitably result in inequality, but free enterprise is still necessary for innovation and competition (and indeed, social-democratic systems can and do involve private enterprises acting in direct competition with the nationalised services).
 Essentially it's democratic socialism within a capitalistic framework.
 "Essential services" can refer to education, public transport, health insurance, welfare, water, electricity, and so on.
 In fact, the truth is that most government systems which self-identify as capitalist are also social-democratic in some way or another, with most services above nationalized: even the USA, which is infamously wary of socialism as a nation, has such programs as Medicare (nationalized health insurance for citizens over 65) and so on.
+In terms of influence outside general Marxism, Social Democracy tends to draw heavily from the Enlightenment.
+Social Democratic parties tend to push the platform of secularism, progress and a technocratic/democratic approach to governing more so than other political parties in nations they are found in (thus making it Enlightenment liberalism turned Up to Eleven).

 Marxism - For The Working Class!